kittykatattack/learningPixi/README.md

 The `loader` also lets you load JSON files, which you'll learn about ahead.

-(Note: If `Sprite.fromImage` detects that the texture you're trying to load isn't already in Pixi's texture cache, it will helpfully try and load it for you automatically, without you needing to use the loader.
+(Note: You learnt earlier that you can make a sprite using `Sprite.fromImage`.
+If `Sprite.fromImage` detects that the texture you're trying to load isn't already in Pixi's texture cache, it will helpfully try and load it for you automatically, without you needing to use the loader.
 However, I suggest you don't use this feature and always pre-load a texture with Pixi's loader.
 That's so that you